-Environmental organizations, state agencies, and localities have worked to reduce our impacts on the environment for decades in response to federal laws that require safe, swimmable, fishable waterways.
-Over the years, it has become increasingly clear that in addition to installing best management practices on farms and newly developed land, we must also take action at home.
-Collectively our actions at home can have a significant impact on local streams and rivers.
-In recent years many organizations have been working to develop various educational and assistance-based programs that help homeowners learn more about what they can do to reduce their harmful impacts on the environment and local water quality.
-For example, we've seen many programs designed to "Reduce Your Carbon Footprint or "Reduce Your Nitrogen Footprint".
-Most of these programs target actions that help reduce energy consumption, reuse rain water, reduce fertilizer use, and prevent pollution from getting into nearby waterways by installing practices that control stormwater runoff.
-The Alliance has worked with numerous organizations to promote these behaviors, as have other watershed organizations throughout the Chesapeake Bay Watershed.
-As we've all conducted our various programs, we've realized we share some common needs.
+Environmental organizations, state agencies, and localities have worked to reduce human impacts on the environment for decades in response to federal laws that require safe, swimmable, fishable waterways.
+Over the years, it has become increasingly clear that in addition to upgrading water treatment plants and installing best management practices on farms and newly developed land, we must also take action to control and reduce stomwater in our already developed suburban and urban areas.
+Increasingly local governments are installing "green streets" and other green infrastructure or low impact development type stormwater management practices on public properties to meet federal water quality standards and reduce localized flooding in the Chesapeake Bay and local waterways; however, in order to meet their water quality standards there is a need for private property owners to do their part.
+Collectively our actions on our properties and within our communities can have a significant impact on local streams and rivers.
+In recent years local governments and many NGOs have been working to develop various educational and assistance-based stewardship programs that help engage, educate, and motivate citizens to take action on their own properties and within their communities to reduce their harmful impacts on the environment and local water quality.
+There are many programs designed to "Reduce Your Carbon Footprint" or "Reduce Your Nitrogen Footprint".
+Most of these programs target actions that help reduce energy or water consumption, reuse rain water, increase wildlife habitat, reduce fertilizer use, replace turf or hardscapes with native plantings and other pervious surfaces, and prevent pollution from getting into nearby waterways by installing practices that control stormwater runoff.
+The Alliance has worked collaboratively with numerous organizations to promote these behaviors, as have many other local and regional government and NGO organizations throughout the Chesapeake Bay Watershed.